Joseph & Feiss Company

 After World War II, the Clothcraft label was replaced with a series of other branded specialities.
 2 In 1957, Joseph & Feiss was acquired by the Samuel Spitz Company of Chicago, which came along with it the Cricketeer brand.
 Joseph & Feiss merged with Phillips-Van Heusen Corporation in 1966 but retained its identity and Cleveland operations, where it produced and sold tailored men’s apparel under the Cricketeer and Country Britches brand.
 1 9 It added tailored clothes for women in 1980.

 By 1986, the 53rd Street manufacturing plant housed the corporate offices, the design department and the jacket manufacturing units that employed 1,300 people.
-2 Its distribution and warehousing operations moved to a new automated and computerized center on Tiedeman Road.
+2 Its distribution and warehousing operations moved to a new automated and computerized centre on Tiedeman Road.

-In 1989, Joseph & Feiss and its 46 apparel speciality stores were acquired by Hugo Boss AG, a West German clothing firm, for $150 million and was made a division of its subsidiary, International Fashions Apparel Corporation.
+In 1989, Joseph & Feiss and its 46 apparel speciality stores were acquired by Hugo Boss AG, a West German clothing firm, for $150 million and were made a division of its subsidiary, International Fashions Apparel Corporation.
 1 3 By 1995, the firm had 800 workers at its manufacturing plants on West 53rd Street and Tiedeman Road.
 The company also had an outlet store at its 53rd Street location.
-But with lower priced imports, competition and a growing acceptance of casual clothing at the workplace, Joseph & Feiss announced that its Cricketeer and Country Britches labels would be discontinued and that 200 employees would be laid off.
+But with lower-priced imports, competition and a growing acceptance of casual clothing at the workplace, Joseph & Feiss announced that its Cricketeer and Country Britches labels would be discontinued and that 200 employees would be laid off.
 In addition, the company consolidated production at its Tiedeman Road facility.

 Men’s Warehouse acquired the Joseph & Feiss trademark in December 1996.
 9

 In 1998, 7 Ameri-Con Homes acquired the former Joseph & Feiss facility at 53rd Street and announced that the complex would be converted into 150 condominiums and townhomes for $20 million.
 6 After being sidetracked for three years, the Planning Committee of the Cleveland City Council approved a measure in September 2002 to change the zoning of the property from industrial to residential.
 8 The delay was attributed to former Mayor Mike White’s refusal to sign off on the design plans of the Joseph & Feiss project until another development project of Ameri-Con Homes was completed.
-That project involved 110 townhomes on Jennings Road in the Old Brooklyn neighborhood which had temporarily stalled due to erosion.
+That project involved 110 townhomes on Jennings Road in the Old Brooklyn neighbourhood which had temporarily stalled due to erosion.

 A fire in 2006 destroyed the wood framework for six townhomes.
 7 Citing the fire and a slow housing market, Ameri-Con abandoned the project.